egonm12/css-workshop/README.md

 - An optional button related to the toast ("Close)

 New toasts need to be added to the list of already present toasts, if there are any.

+## Browser support

+You're in luck!
+We're targetting new browsers only: Edge, Chrome, Firefox, Safari.
+Bonus points if it works in IE11 though!

 ## Pre-study material